Wainaina-7/My_Personal_Portfolio_Website/README.md

 ## Create a personal portfolio website.
-1.Create a HTML file
+1.Create a HTML file called index.html
-2.
+2.Create CSS directory and the create a css file called style.css.